victorjnpires/Journal/README.md

 ### Adding an entry for other days

 To add an entry for a day other than today just type the desired date in the format Year-Month-Day (`YYYY-MM-DD`).
 The program will prompt you again for an entry on the new date and will proceed like the section `Adding an entry` above.

+Since version 2.0 new entries are automatically sorted by year, not just appended to the end.

 ```
 >>> Friday, January 25, 2019